Shadowmeth/RKMS-ATM/README.md

 TODO:
   - Remove file handling stuff from main and add it to other functions.
-  - Clean main, main should only call the menu printing functions, everything else must be handeled by other functions.
+  - Clean main, main should only call the menu printing functions, everything else must be handled by other functions.